 Bettongs and quolls

-Spotted-tailed Quolls play an important ecological role – they are the second-largest native mammalian carnivore in Tasmania (after the Tasmanian devil).
+Spotted-tailed Quolls play an important ecological role – they're the second-largest native mammalian carnivore in Tasmania (after the Tasmanian Devil).
 They were once relatively abundant on the mainland, but are now listed nationally as Endangered.
 The species is still found throughout Tasmania, which is considered an important stronghold.

 Kirstin also describes herself as ‘the mad genetics person in the group’.
 Of the five students researching the Midlands, she is the only person studying genetics.

 Kirstin has gathered tissue samples from bettongs that live across the Midlands.
 She sets traps in woodland patches and takes small biopsies from the ear of any captured animals.
 She also using tissue samples gathered by Rowena and Riana during their research.
 In addition, she is analysing quoll and bettong samples collected from populations scattered across Tasmania by researchers in the past decade.

 She takes these samples back to the lab for genetic analysis.

 By sequencing the DNA in the samples, she can obtain a unique genetic fingerprint (or “genotype”) for each animal.
 From this, she can see how closely related different animals are, and how the species has evolved.

 Basically, Kirstin is constructing family trees of bettongs and quolls in the Midlands!